 Established in 1997, the PCRC is a primary care practice-based research network for the academic and community practices within the Duke Health System.
 PCRC includes more than 70 practices in 9 counties in North Carolina, which represents over 200 primary-care clinicians and 500 clinical staff caring for more than 30,000 patients, with access to a total population of 1.2 million.
 For the past 25 years, the PCRC has conducted over 100 studies, enrolling more than 8000 patients.
 Our mission is to operate a community-based research network to:

-- Perform trials that will improve health care delivery and patient outcomes
+- Improve health care delivery and patient outcomes

 - Generate research to support the practice of evidence-based medicine

 The PCRC aids in site access across therapeutic areas for trials involving ambulatory patients with both chronic and acute disease.
 Our model consists of a group of dedicated research coordinators and specialists trained by the network office which lives in the Duke Clinical Translational Science Institute (CTSI).
 PCRC Project Management ensures that study milestones are completed according to timelines.
 PCRC coordinates contract and financial services for all network practices.
 Use of this model ensures quality data collection, enhances allocation of site personnel, and protects sites from fiscal responsibility for a full-time study coordinator position.